alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/_index.md

 Path parameters are documented using the `{parameter}` convention where you will have to replace the bracket and its contents with the value you wish to use.
 Path parameters are always required.

 Query parameters are key value pairs that follow a `?` and the end of the URL.
 Althoug more difficult to use than path parameters, this [Wikipedia article](https://en.wikipedia.org/wiki/Query_string) should be enough to get you started.
 Some query parameters are optional while some are required.
-Look for an indicator (i.e. `*` for required) when you are unsure.

 **Limiting**

 Depending on your goal you might like to receive more than one data point in the response for a query.
 Actually, this is almost always true after you're done experimenting with the API.
 To accomodate this you can include the `limit` query parameter.
-The value should be in the range **1 - 10000** (including them both) with **1000 being the default** if unspecified.
+The value should be in the range **1 - 10000** (endpoints included) with **1000 being the default** if unspecified.

 **Paging**